 Skip to content

-They’re pretty much as they sound – easy-to-manage loans that you pay back monthly.
-It’s just another name for a personal loan that you pay back on a regular basis – usually by direct debit.
+Pay-monthly loans are just what they sound like – easy-to-manage loans with a monthly repayment to make.
+It’s simply another name for a personal loan you repay on a regular basis, usually by direct debit.

 What are the benefits of monthly payment loans?

-Pay monthly loans have several advantages.
+Pay-monthly loans can have several advantages.
 These include:

 • Flexibility – when you take out the loan, you can choose your repayment period.